Skip to content

-Part 8: Push-Pull, Open-Drain, and PC13 — The Hardware Secrets Behind Lighting an LED
+Part 8: Push-Pull, Open-Drain, and PC13 — The Hardware Secrets of Lighting an LED

-In the previous part, we dissected the four GPIO modes inside and out, and made the P-MOS and N-MOS in the internal structure diagram crystal clear.
-But we left a few key questions unanswered: what exactly is the difference between push-pull and open-drain output?
-Why choose push-pull for LED control?
-And what about the on-board LED on the Blue Pill board—why does it light up at a low level?
-The answers to these questions are hidden in the hardware circuitry.
-Without understanding them, even the most elegant code is just a house of cards.
-In this part, we'll dismantle these hardware secrets one by one.
+In the previous part, we turned the four GPIO modes inside out, illustrating the P-MOS and N-MOS in the internal structure diagram.
+But we left a few key questions unexpanded: What is the real difference between push-pull output and open-drain output?
+Why should we choose push-pull for LED control?
+And why is the onboard LED on the Blue Pill board lit by a low level?
+The answers to these questions are hidden in the hardware circuit.
+If you don't figure this out, no matter how beautiful the code is, it's just a castle in the air.
+In this part, we will dismantle these hardware secrets one by one.

 Preface: From Modes to Choices

-At the end of the previous part, we mentioned that GPIO has four basic input modes—floating, pull-up, pull-down, and analog—plus push-pull and open-drain for output, making eight configurations in total.
-The layout of the two MOS transistors, one on top and one on the bottom in that structure diagram, should still be fresh in your mind.
-But at the time, we merely "knew" these modes existed.
-We didn't dive into a very practical question: when you actually need to drive an LED, should you choose push-pull or open-drain?
+At the end of the last part, we mentioned that GPIO has four basic modes—input floating, input pull-up, input pull-down, analog input—plus push-pull and open-drain in the output direction, totaling eight configurations.
+The layout of the two MOS tubes, one up and one down, in that structure diagram should still be in your mind.
+But at that time, we just "knew" about the existence of these modes, and hadn't deeply discussed a very practical question: When you really need to drive an LED, should you choose push-pull or open-drain?

-This question seems deceptively simple—an LED, right?
-High level turns it on, low level turns it off, so push-pull is fine.
-But if that's what you think, you've fallen into two traps.
-The first trap is that the Blue Pill's LED is active-low, and the intuition of "high level means on" is exactly backwards here.
-The second trap is that if you accidentally select open-drain mode, the LED might not light up at all or be so dim it's practically invisible.
-You'd think your code was wrong, debug for half a day, and only then realize you picked the wrong output mode.
+This question looks deceptively simple—LED嘛, output high level on, low level off, just use push-pull.
+But if you really think so, you've fallen into two pits.
+The first pit is that the LED on the Blue Pill board is low-level active, the intuition of "high level on" is exactly the opposite here.
+The second pit is that if you slip up and choose open-drain mode, the LED might not light up at all or be so dim it's invisible, and you'll think the code is wrong, debugging for half a day only to find the output mode was wrong.

-Even more subtle is the PC13 pin itself.
-It's the GPIO connected to the Blue Pill's on-board LED, but inside the STM32F103C8T6, this pin has a host of special limitations—pull-up and pull-down resistors are unavailable, its drive capability is limited, and its speed is restricted.
-If you don't understand these limitations, you might pass "logically correct but hardware-ineffective" parameters when configuring GPIO, and then stare at an unlit LED questioning your life choices.
+Even more subtle is the PC13 pin.
+It is the GPIO connected to the onboard LED on the Blue Pill, but this pin has a bunch of special limitations in the internal design of the STM32F103C8T6—pull-up/pull-down resistors are not available, drive capability is limited, and speed is also limited.
+If you don't understand these limitations, when configuring the GPIO, you might pass in some "logically correct but hardware-invalid" parameters, and then stare at an unlit LED doubting life.

-So what we need to do now is thoroughly understand the internal circuits of push-pull and open-drain output, figure out PC13's special limitations, and lay out the Blue Pill's LED schematic for analysis.
-Only when you fully grasp these hardware principles will every line of GPIO configuration code you write be backed by confidence.
+So what we need to do now is to clarify the internal circuits of push-pull and open-drain outputs, understand the special restrictions of PC13, and spread out the LED circuit diagram on the Blue Pill board for analysis.
+Only when you thoroughly understand these hardware principles will every line of your GPIO configuration code be solid.

 Push-Pull Output — The Default Choice for LEDs

-Let's first draw out the internal circuit of push-pull output.
-Each GPIO pin on the STM32F103 in output mode has two MOSFETs (Metal-Oxide-Semiconductor Field-Effect Transistors) inside—a P-MOS on top and an N-MOS on the bottom—forming what's known as a "totem pole" structure:
+Let's first draw the internal circuit of push-pull output.
+Each GPIO pin of the STM32F103 in output mode has two MOSFETs (Metal-Oxide-Semiconductor Field-Effect Transistors) inside, a P-MOS on top and an N-MOS on the bottom, forming a so-called "totem pole" structure:

 VDD (3.3V)